 Because early detection is so important to limiting the vision loss associated with glaucoma, regular eye examinations are recommended.
-Elevated pressure within the eye and other indicators of glaucoma, such as optic nerve damage, can be detected only by a thorough examination.
+Elevated pressure within the eye and other indicators of glaucoma, such as optic nerve damage, can be detected only by a thorough examination and testing.
 Hollingshead Eye Center employs advanced state-of-the-art computerized evaluation techniques to detect early signs of optic nerve damage and peripheral vision loss associated with glaucoma.

 How is glaucoma treated?